Sieabah/feathersjs-couchbase/README.md

 ##### $return (_only_ valid on Service.remove)
 Due to the nature of removing items, you may want to retrieve the CAS value.
-Calling `Service.remove(..., { $return: true })` will remove the and return the removed the CAS value instead of the original object.
+Calling `Service.remove(..., { $return: true })` will remove the entity and return the removed CAS value instead of the original object.

 ## Limitations